duniter/duniter/doc/Registry.md

 `Issuer` | Full PGP key fingerprint issuing this message.
 `Date` | Creation date of this message.
 Timestamp.
 This date may be different from signature's date.
 `Membership` | Membership message.
 Value is either `IN` or `OUT` to express wether a member wishes to opt-in or opt-out the community.
+`AmendmentNumber` | Amendment number from which the issuer wants to join.
+This field identify the amendment of a currency.
+`AmendmentHash` | Amendment hash from which the issuer wants to join.
+Coupled with `AmendmentNumber`, this field helps to identify a precise amendment of a targeted Contract without any ambiguity.

 #### Validity